kellyrangel/kellyrangel.github.io/longwoodlaserengraving.md

-# Longwood Laser Engraving: Financial Statements
+# Longwood Laser Engraving: Financial Statements Using Excel

 ## Introduction
 In this case study, we are hired by Longwood Laser Engraving to provide financial statements using Excel.
 We are asked for: